rossetti/RossettiArenaBook/docs/04-Chapter4.md

 due to the inherent difference between the systems and not caused by the random numbers.

+\BeginKnitrBlock{rmdnote}
-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Use common random numbers when comparing two alternatives to block out the factor of the assigned random numbers and reduce the variance of your estimates for the difference between the system configurations.</div>\EndKnitrBlock{rmdnote}
+Use common random numbers when comparing two alternatives to block out the factor of the assigned random numbers and reduce the variance of your estimates for the difference between the system configurations.
+\EndKnitrBlock{rmdnote}

 In experimental design settings, this is called blocking on a factor.
 For example, if you wanted to perform and experiment to determine